top of page

 howardskrillart.com/6462458345/skrib1@att.net/skrillhoward on insta

-For over a decade, my art project, the Anna Pierrepont Series, has consisted of plein-air drawings, studio works on paper and often framed canvases, in addition to pictorial essays, that document the extraordinary appearances of effigies as I encounter them in real time and in varied states of ruin.
+For over a decade, my art project, the Anna Pierrepont Series, has consisted of plein-air drawings, studio works on paper standing alone, attached to framed and unframed canvases and incorporated into installations, in addition to pictorial essays, that document the extraordinary appearances of effigies as I encounter them in real time and in varied states of ruin.

 I coax the often buried traces of the past into visibility that cling to the corporal forms of effigies.